 These weed killers target weed seeds before they germinate, so pesky weeds don’t even have a chance to sprout.
 The weed is killed when it begins to sprout from the seed and hits the herbicide barrier.

 The key word here is “pre-emergent.”
-That means it’s applied to the lawn before weeds can grow.
-If you have a history of weeds sprouting in your lawn, this kind of weed prevention is for you.
+That means it’s applied to the lawn before grassy weeds can grow.
+If you have a history of annual weeds sprouting in your lawn, this kind of weed prevention is for you.

 When To Apply Pre-Emergent Herbicide To Lawns